Q2jatte/soignemoi-iOS/README.md

     ```bash
     open SoigneMoi.xcodeproj
     ```
+4. Customize API URL:

+    In the "SoigneMoi" directory, display the Info.plist file then modify the API_ROOT_URL value.

-4. Select the iPad simulator or a connected iPad as the target and press the "Run" button in Xcode to build and run the application.
+5. Select the iPad simulator or a connected iPad as the target and press the "Run" button in Xcode to build and run the application.

 ## Dependencies